Julie Lumeng

 Julie Carroll Lumeng is an American developmental and behavioural paediatrician.
-She became the inaugural Thomas P. Borders Family Research Professor of Child Behavior and Development at the University of Michigan in October 2019 and associate dean for research in Michigan Medicine.
+She became the inaugural Thomas P. Borders Family Research Professor of Child Behavior and Development at the University of Michigan in October 2019 and associate dean for research at Michigan Medicine.

 Early life and education

-Lumeng received her medical degree from the University of Michigan, where she also completed her pediatric residency, before enrolling at the Boston University School of Medicine for her fellowship.
+Lumeng received her medical degree from the University of Michigan Medical School, where she also completed her pediatric residency, before enrolling at the Boston University School of Medicine for her fellowship.